Onsite Track Overview

 The full-time option requires 10 months to complete 1280 hours of supervised practice.
 The first practicum and first lecture course start in late August; the second practicum and second lecture course start in early January; and the third practicum starts in early May and ends in late June with a final week of didactic classes and review for the RD examination.

 Practicum experiences are scheduled Monday through Friday, a minimum of 40 hours per week, for 12 weeks in the fall and spring semesters and 6 weeks in the summer session.
 Interns do not have practicum hours scheduled on Labor Day, the Thanksgiving holiday, Martin Luther King day and Memorial Day.
 Two weeks vacation is scheduled at the end of the fall semester and one week is scheduled at the end of the spring semester.
 Additionally, some classes and/or practicum experiences are scheduled on weekends and evenings.

 Part-time (PT) option requires 22 months to complete.
-Practicum experiences are scheduled to accommodate each individual part-time intern, with a minimum of 24 hours per week, for 21.3 weeks.
+Practicum experiences are scheduled to accommodate each individual part-time intern, with a minimum of 24 hours per week.

 Summer Prior to Internship Practicum Starting